 Do you often feel knee pain?
 Well, then you must focus to strengthen your knees.
 A routine check-up needs to follow with a healthy diet.
 Also, try to involve in some physical activity as well.
 When a person ages, knee pain arises due to various factors.
 The knee pain is the largest joint in our body.
 Everyone uses it to do a normal course of activity such as walk, run, climb, or jump.
 Moreover, knees are more prone to injury and pain.
 So, in case you get an injury or pain in the knee then the best way is to strengthen your knee and the muscles around the knee.

 Certainly, knee pain can occur anytime and at any age.
 But mostly, the pain stays with you when your bone density weakens with age.
 A study shows that the overall knee pain for men from all ages falls between 15 and 20%.
-And about 18% of men and women above 60 years have witnessed knee pain.
+And about 18% of women and men who crossed 60 years have witnessed knee pain.
 To keep your muscles and your knee fit, you must follow the below exercises.

 1. Stretching of the Iliotibial Tract Band